munozarturo/munozarturo.com/content/projects/wreqs.md

         ...  # do something with res1
 ```

 All with built in logging, retry handling, and plenty of other features, which I honestly believe improved the developer experience for everyone working on the data pipeline and saved our team hundreds of hours in the long run.

-As of the time of writing this, I consider this to be one of my greater successes.
+Eventually, I internalized everything this library did to reduce the number of inconveniences my successor would have to deal with when I inevitably left the company to finish my degree.
+Nevertheless, I consider this to be one of my greater successes&mdash;at least as of the time of writing this.